puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_virtual.markdown

     # Declare:
     @a2mod { 'rewrite':
       ensure => present,
-    } # note: The a2mod type is from the puppetlabs-apache module.
+    } # note: The a2mod resource type is from the puppetlabs-apache module.

     # <modulepath>/wordpress/manifests/init.pp
     ...